 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date & PUBLIC SAFETY DEPARTMENT Audit Report #15040, dated April 17, 2015, San Diego Unified Port District Billings - Fiscal Year 2014 Impact: 8 Probability: 7 Full payment in the amount of \$269,942 was remitted to the Port on 8/20/15.
-Completed N/A 15-19 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program Impact: 8 Probability: 7 Procurement should ensure that a fully trained backup is performing the full duties and responsibilities of the P-Card Program Analyst during extended absences.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2015 OCA's Assessment Estimated Completion Date 15-13 AVIATION SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report #15040, dated April 17, 2015, San Diego Unified Port District Billings - Fiscal Year 2014 15 Impact: 8 Probability: 7 We recommend that the Aviation Security & Public Safety Department notify Port staff concerning the Fiscal Year 2014 under-billing for Harbor Police Department services, and determine the most appropriate method for the Authority to remit the additional \$269,942 owed to the Port.
+Full payment in the amount of \$269,942 was remitted to the Port on 8/20/15.
+Completed N/A 15-19 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 15 Impact: 8 Probability: 7 Procurement should ensure that a fully trained backup is performing the full duties and responsibilities of the P-Card Program Analyst during extended absences.
 A formal training manual should be created and updated annually to address any new procedures or issues noted in the preceding year.
 The manual can then be used by the backup person to provide the annual training if the P-Card Analyst is not available.
 Procurement has identified and fully trained a back-up for the P-Card Program Analyst.
 A formal desk manual will be created and updated annually to address new procedures.
-In Progress March 2016 15-21 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program Impact: 8 Probability: 7 vendor list or reviewing all vendors and utilizing some of the built in controls within the US Bank cards.
+In Progress March 2016 15-21 PROCUREMENT DEPARTMENT Audit Report #15037, dated May 18, 2015, Procurement Card Program 15 Impact: 8 Probability: 7 Procurement should evaluate the feasibility of instituting an approved vendor list or reviewing all vendors and utilizing some of the built in controls within the US Bank cards.
 The government CALcard program disallows 10 merchant categories.
 Procurement has reviewed all US Bank's merchant categories and identified an additional 61 merchant categories to be closed by mid November.
-In Progress November 2015 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #15029, dated March 30, 2015, Hudson Group Impact: 8 Probability: 7 Financial Management Department Business and Financial Management will work with Internal Audit on a case by case basis to facilitate the requests.
+In Progress November 2015 15-29 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report #15029, dated March 30, 2015, Hudson Group 15 Impact: 8 Probability: 7 Financial Management Department Business and Financial Management will work with Internal Audit on a case by case basis to facilitate the requests.
 Completed N/A